ebuchman/blog/content/posts/ethical-investing.md

 century history of ["free banking"][free-banking].

 Notably, Shopify got big enough this year to rise to the top of that iShares Canada ESG ETF.
-Shopify probably serves as a very strong socially responsible counterpoint to Amazon.
+Shopify probably serves as a very strong socially responsible counterpoint to Amazon - in contrast to Amazon's monopolistic, anti-competitive, and exploitative drive to deliver the lowest prices and put everyone else out of businesses, Shopify is committed to, and succeeding in, enabling new small businesses to emerge and grow.
+As Tobi Lütke (Shopify CEO) [put it][arm-the-rebels], "Amazon is trying to build an empire, and Shopify is trying to arm the rebels".
+Perhaps one day [Shopfiy will even acquire Amazon][shopify-amazon].
-Of course, it is categorized as tech, but it's also [becoming a dominant financial institution](https://www.shopify.ca/capital), playing a very different game than the banks.
+Of course, Shopify is categorized as tech, but it's also [becoming a dominant financial institution](https://www.shopify.ca/capital) in its own right, playing a very different game than the banks.
 This is a really important development, and Canadian tech is poised to usher in a new and more responsible age of internet capitalism.